Bearer/bearer/docs/contributing/code.md

 ### Integration testing

-These tests work by running an instance of the Curio application, with a specified set of arguments, and then capturing the standard output and standard error streams.
+These tests work by running an instance of the Bearer application, with a specified set of arguments, and then capturing the standard output and standard error streams.
 The captured output is compared against a snapshot of the expected output, using the [cupaloy](https://github.com/bradleyjkemp/cupaloy)